Victory! Brookline declares Indigenous Peoples Day

 Thanks to Lloyd Gellineau from the Diversity Office who understood right away that this was important, and to the School Committee and Select Board for supporting.

 And thanks to the Town Meeting Members who voted overwhelmingly in favor of Warrant Article 20 despite a last-ditch effort by reactionary forces to take over the meeting.

 Follow us on Facebook: Brookline MA Indigenous Peoples Day Campaign

-A version of this resolution will appear in the Brookline MA Town Meeting Warrant for the November 2017 Town Meeting.
-If you would like to learn more about our campaign or get involved, please contact us at firstname.lastname@example.org or email@example.com
+A version of this resolution appeared in the Brookline MA Town Meeting Warrant for the November 2017 Town Meeting.
+If you would like to learn more about our campaign or get involved, please contact us at firstname.lastname@example.org or email@example.com.